sargentJE/myaccess-email-campaign/emails/campaign-overview-and-plan.md

 ## What we're trying to do

 Get cold UK web agencies to:
-1. Come to a January webinar
+1. Come to the webinar on Friday, 30th January (10am – 11am)
-2. Book a call to try a one-site pilot
+2. Book a call to try a pilot

 The pilot is the bridge to longer-term work.